thecity/thecity-login-wordpress/readme.txt

 == Changelog ==

 = 0.1 =
-* Initial release of the Plaza-Wordpress plugin.
+* Initial release of the Login-Wordpress plugin.